awslabs/ar-go-tools/doc/taint.md

 The dataflow analysis does not support concurrency by default, meaning that it is unsound in the presence of concurrent threads (or goroutines).
-However, it can use the escape analysis built in Argot to check the validity of this assumption, and raise an alarm whenever that assumption is not met.
+However, it can use the escape analysis built in Argot to check the validity of this assumption, and raise an alarm whenever the assumption that *concurrency does not interfere with dataflow* is not met.
 In other words, this will raise a warning when the flow of data from a source may interact with a memory location that is not thread-local.

 To enable the escape analysis, use the following option in the config file: